canonical/data-platform-workflows/README.md

 Note: all workflows in this repository share a version number.
 If a breaking change is made to the public interface of one workflow, all workflows will have a new major version even if they have no breaking changes.

 If you do not want to use Renovate, pin to the latest major version (e.g. `v1`).

+### Public interface
+Workflows that do **not** begin with an underscore (e.g. `foo.yaml`) may be called outside this repository.

+Workflows that begin with one underscore (e.g. `_foo.yaml`) are internal and are only intended to be called by reusable workflows in this repository (that begin with zero or one underscores).

+Workflows that begin with two underscores (e.g. `__foo.yaml`) are for this repository only.
+They may only be (triggered by an event on this repository or) called by workflows in this repository that begin with two underscores.

 ## Contributing
 See [CONTRIBUTING.md](CONTRIBUTING.md)